 Grant funding of $6,000 was awarded to Kimberly Miller, Superintendent of Bexley City Schools, to sent teachers to a professional development opportunity in June.

 Grant funding of $3,165 was awarded to Alison Nakasako, BMS World Language Teacher, to offer yoga as an option during a flex period that will be offered as part of the daily schedule at Bexley Middle School starting in fall 2018.
 This program offers students the opportunity to take yoga once a week for eight weeks to help with stress reduction and relaxation.

-Grant will support new play structures, swings, slides and quiet areas to support the social, emotional and physical benefits of outdoor play for Cassingham students, similar to the grant funding for Maryland and Montrose playgrounds.
+This grant of $7,000 will support the installation of new play structures at the “front” playground at Maryland Elementary to support the social, emotional and physical benefits of outdoor play for Maryland students.

 A matching funds grant of $1,275 was awarded to Sam McMasters, Director of Special Education on behalf of a project initiated by the Special Education PTO.
 The PTO raised funds to purchase books to increase the number of books in all school library collections that feature main characters with disabilities, thereby increasing awareness and inclusion of students with special needs.